alexbourg/LocalPIP/README.md

 # Supported OS
 Windows x64

-This repo is compatible with Python 38, Python 39
+This repo is compatible with Python 3+ ... preferably 3.8 or 3.9

 <br>